 So, let’s have a look at these Google shopping destinations:

 Surfaces across Google is a new free destination that displays your products to consumers on Google Shopping, Google Search, and other Google platforms, including Google Images, Google Lens, and YouTube.

-Surfaces across Google’s basic listings are the easiest of Google’s three destinations to manage.
-Other than uploading your products to the Google Merchant Center using AdAmplify’s Google Shopping feed, there is nothing more you need to do to make your products eligible for display in Surfaces across Google.
+Surfaces across Google’s basic listings are the easy to manage.
+Other than uploading your products to the Google Merchant Center using an AdAmplify app’s feed, there is nothing more you need to do to make your products eligible for display in Surfaces across Google.

-Did we mention that this is a free program from Google?
+Again, this is a free program from Google.
 It’s part of their initiative to have the richest and most extensive shopping experience for consumers by providing the deepest possible selection of products.
 If you do nothing else on Google Shopping, don’t pass on the opportunity to promote your products through Surfaces across Google.